nablarch/nablarch-document/en/application_framework/application_framework/libraries/bean_util.rst

 .. important::

-BeanUtil does not support records containing type parameters of type List.
+   BeanUtil does not support records containing type parameters of List type.
-Since records cannot inherit, type parameters of type List should be set to a concrete type from the outset and records should be defined.
+   Since records cannot inherit, type parameters of List type should be set to a concrete type from the outset and records should be defined.

   .. code-block:: java